kyak/launchpad_ert/README.md

 - PIL mode profiling

 What this package would like to have:
-- More Simulink blocks
+- More Simulink blocks (Generic ADC, PWM...)
 - Support for other LaunchPad compatible MCUs
-- Multirate support
 - More documentation